DebasmitaMallick/Expense-Tracker/README.md

 # Expense tracker App
 ## About the project

 The expense tracker application using ReactJS is a tool designed to help users keep track of their expenses.
-The application will consist of two main sections: an expense entry form and a list of previously entered expenses.
+The page consists of two main sections: an expense entry form and a list of previously entered expenses.

 The expense entry form has field for the user to input the amount.
 The form will also have two buttons: one for adding the entered amount to the list of expenses and one for removing the entered amount.
 Once the user submits the form, the data will be stored in the browser's local storage.